 - Please use online banking for payments where possible.

-- Cheques and application forms can be delivered to the Village office through the drop box in the door anytime.
+- Cheques and application forms may be delivered to the Village office through the drop box in the door at anytime.

 BC Transit Passes

 - On June 1, BC Transit will resume the collection of fares onboard Comox Valley buses.
 Monthly passes and tickets can be purchased in person or over the phone at the Rexall Pharmacy in Comox and the Rexall Pharmacy in Courtenay which are currently open to the public.
 Municipal offices in the Comox Valley Regional District will not be selling transit passes at this time as we are not open.
 Click here for more information.